Keyboard shortcuts

 Engine

-// Create engine
+// Create engine with default configuration

 wasmz_engine_t *engine = wasmz_engine_new();

-// With memory limit
+// Create engine with a memory limit (bytes)

 wasmz_engine_t *engine = wasmz_engine_new_with_limit(256 * 1024 * 1024);